Robin Fox (theatrical agent): Personal life

-Fox married Angela Worthington, an actress and the illegitimate daughter of the English playwright Frederick Lonsdale.
-She had been the subject of Noël Coward's song "Don't Put Your Daughter on the Stage, Mrs Worthington!"
-She wrote two books about her life and marriage, Slightly Foxed (1986) and Completely Foxed, and revealed that when she was newly married and first pregnant Fox told her "You do know that I have no intention of being faithful to you.
+In May 1935, an engagement was announced in The Tatler between Fox and Angela Worthington, an actress and the illegitimate daughter of the English playwright Frederick Lonsdale, with photographs.
+In October 1935, in Westminster, they were married.
+At the age of thirteen, she had been the subject of Noël Coward's song "Don't Put Your Daughter on the Stage, Mrs Worthington!"
+She later wrote two books about her life and marriage, Slightly Foxed (1986) and Completely Foxed (1989), and revealed that when she was newly married and first pregnant Fox told her "You do know that I have no intention of being faithful to you.
 I shall sleep with whoever I like".
 They had three sons, Edward, James, and Robert Fox.

 Fox has been called "a notorious philanderer", and his conquests are reported to have included Princess Marina of Greece and Denmark, the widow of Prince George, Duke of Kent.
 He had a long affair with Rosalind Chatto, wife of the actor Tom Chatto, who was his secretary before she became an agent on her own account, and is claimed to be the father of her son, Daniel Chatto.